4GeeksAcademy/machine-learning-content/export/random-variables.md

 ![random_variable.jpg](../assets/random_variable.jpg)

 In statistics we represent a distribution of discrete variables with PMF's (Probability Mass Functions).
-The PMF defines the probability of all possible values x of the random variable.
+The PMF defines the probability of all possible values $x$ of the random variable.
 We represent distributions of continuous variables with PDF's (Probability Density Functions).
- CDF's (Cumulative Distribution Functions) represent the probability that the random variable X will have an outcome less or equal to the value x.
+CDF's (Cumulative Distribution Functions) represent the probability that the random variable $X$ will have an outcome less or equal to the value $x$.
 CDF's are used for both discrete and continuous distributions.

 ### Probability Mass Function (PMF)